lucidsoftware/lucid-programming-competition-2020/problems/GalacticProfits/description.md

 * Where `s` is the number of stocks, `1 <= s <= 65535`
 * Names of stocks will be no longer than 256 ASCII characters and will not contain any whitespace characters.
 * The price of an individual stock will be an integer value between `1` and `5000` (inclusive).
+* _Use it or lose it_: If you invest less than 5000 credits in a given month, you cannot carry over the remaining balance to another month.

 ## Examples